sindresorhus/pkg-dir/readme.md

 ### pkgDir([cwd])

-Returns a promise that resolves to the package root path or `null`.
+Returns a promise for the package root path or `null`.

 ### pkgDir.sync([cwd])